rust-lang/reference/src/expressions/method-call-expr.md

 r[expr.method.candidate-receivers]
 The first step is to build a list of candidate receiver types.
-Obtain these by repeatedly [dereferencing][dereference] the receiver expression's type, adding each type encountered to the list, then finally attempting an [unsized coercion] at the end, and adding the result type if that is successful.
+Obtain these by repeatedly [dereferencing][dereference] the receiver expression's type, adding each type encountered to the list, then finally attempting an [unsized coercion][coerce.unsize] at the end, and adding the result type if that is successful.

 r[expr.method.candidate-receivers-refs]
 Then, for each candidate `T`, add `&T` and `&mut T` to the list immediately after `T`.